Tax

 Do different business structures have different tax deadlines?

 Yes.
-Business tax deadlines vary based on the business type and the tax form to be submitted.
-The deadline to file is March 15 for partnerships, LLCs taxed as a partnership, and S corporations, while individuals, C corporations, and sole proprietors must file by April 15.
+Business tax deadlines vary based on the business type and the required tax form.
+The deadline to file is March 17 for partnerships, LLCs taxed as a partnership, and S corporations, while individuals, C corporations, and sole proprietors must file by April 15.
 There is an exception for businesses using a fiscal year, as they need to file by the 15th day of the third month following the close of their tax year.

 How are estimated tax payments calculated?